eebbesen/eulagy/README.md

 4. Manually run db/migrations/ files in each database

 ### S3 bucket policy
-1. Create an AWS role with AWSLambdaExecute
+1. Create an AWS role with AWSLambdaExecute and AmazonPollyFullAccess
 1. Add this policy to the bucket
 ```
 {